Photo of { Stella M. Davies, MBBS, PhD, MRCP}

 In my spare time, I enjoy supporting my daughter, a Cincinnati Rollergirl, at roller derby bouts.

-Clinical and Fellowship Training: The Royal Victoria Infirmary, Newcastle General Hospital and Great Ormond St. Hospital, 1981 to 1985.
+Clinical And Fellowship Training: The Royal Victoria Infirmary, Newcastle General Hospital and Great Ormond St. Hospital, 1985

 Insurance Information